stg609/SimpleMapper/README.md

     _mapper.AddMap<TestModelA, TestVMA>(m => m.AFloatProperty, vm => vm.AFloatProperty)

 As the method returns Mapper object, we can contiune to invoke other methods afterwards.

+*useDefaultValue* is used to indicate wheather the default value of the property (by Factory) will be used.

 **Map**